Wednesday, January 23, 2013

 Ingredients

-300g lotus root - remove skin and sliced into rings
+300g lotus root - remove skin and slice into rings

 1 small leek - sliced

-200g dried black mushrooms - soaked to soften and sliced
+200g dried black mushrooms - soak to soften and slice

 1 piece white tofu - cubed into medium size pieces